Trading with the Enemy Act of 1917: France

-During WW1, France's property was frozen in the event the property was from the areas occupied by the invading Central Powers to prevent the Central powers from using its assets.
+During WWI, France's property was frozen in the event the property was from the areas occupied by the invading Central Powers to prevent the Central Powers from using its assets.
 If the area was not occupied, the assets were not frozen.
-Because of this policy, once central power occupation ended the sanctions were effectively lifted.
-During WW2, France was listed in 1940 to prevent its assets from being used by the invading Nazi Germany.
+Because of this policy, once the Central Powers' occupation ended the sanctions were effectively lifted.

+During WWII, France was listed in 1940 to prevent its assets from being used by the invading Nazi Germany.
 France was delisted in 1946.

 Germany

-The Empire of Germany was first sanctioned in 1917 for its role in WW1.
+The Empire of Germany was first sanctioned in 1917 for its role in WWI.
 Germany remained sanctioned until a U.S.-German peace treaty was ratified in 1921.